https://github.com/TheClimateCorporation/mandoline.git

 "ddb://integration-testing.mandoline.io/KNREFI"

-, which means that you are using the
+The schema for this URI is ddb://, which means that you are using the

 DynamoDB storage backend for Mandoline.
 Mandoline also has an in-memory

-storage backend, which uses the URI scheme mem://
+storage backend, which uses the URI scheme mem://.

 This dataset URI is for the convenience of human readers only.
 The Mandoline library parses it to an equivalent map that is called a dataset spec: